Trinity College Dublin: Clubs

-Trinity has a sporting tradition, and the college has 50 sports clubs affiliated to the Dublin University Central Athletic Club (DUCAC).
+Trinity has a sporting tradition, and the college has 47 sports clubs affiliated to the Dublin University Central Athletic Club (DUCAC).

-The Central Athletic Club is made up of five committees that oversee the development of sport in the college: the executive committee, which is responsible overall for all activities; the Captains' Committee, which represents the 49 club captains and awards University Colours (Pinks); the Pavilion Bar Committee, which runs the private members' bar; the Pavilion Members' Committee; and the Sports Facilities Committee.
+The Central Athletic Club is made up of five committees that oversee the development of sport in the college: the executive committee, which is responsible overall for all activities; the Captains' Committee, which represents the 47 club captains and awards University Colours (Pinks); the Pavilion Bar Committee, which runs the private members' bar; the Pavilion Members' Committee.

-The oldest clubs include the Dublin University Cricket Club (1835) and the Dublin University Boat Club (1836).
+The oldest clubs include the Dublin University Cricket Club (1835), the Dublin University Boat Club (1836) and Dublin University Fencing Club (1774).
 Dublin University Football Club, founded in 1854, plays rugby union and is the world's oldest documented "football club".
 Dublin University A.F.C., founded in 1883, is the oldest surviving association football club in the Republic of Ireland.
 The Dublin University Hockey Club was founded in 1893, and the Dublin University Harriers and Athletic Club in 1885.

 The newest club in the university is the American football team, who were accepted into the Irish American Football League (IAFL) in 2008.
 The Dublin University Fencing Club has won a total of 43 titles in 66 years.
 While the modern DU Fencing Club was founded in 1936, its origins can be dated to the 1700s when a 'Gentleman's Club of the Sword' existed, primarily for duelling practice.